Contents:

 Trade Dollar (1873-1885)

-These dollars usually range from $150 to $1,500, but rare dates and high-grade coins can be worth even more.
+How much money is a silver dollar worth?
+They usually range from $150 to $1,500, but rare dates and high-grade coins can be worth even more.
 Examples with chop marks can also be collectible.

 Factors of Value: Condition, rarity, the presence of chop marks.